 If you’re going to be carrying the binoculars all day, it might make sense to go with a smaller lens diameter (less than 30 mm).
 That would mean, though, that you’ll get a dimmer image in darker environments.
-On the flip side, a large diameter (greater than 40 mm) will give better performance in low light but are more cumbersome to carry around.
+On the other hand, a large diameter (greater than 40 mm) will give better performance in low light but is more cumbersome to carry around.

-As a rule of thumb, 30 mm should be the absolute you should go for in a bird watching binocular.
+As a rule of thumb, 30 mm should be the absolute you should go for in bird watching binoculars.
 Anything less than this and the brightness and clarity of the image suffers.

 Field of View